 To accomplish this, use a posting tool that allows you to edit and schedule posts for a variety of platforms using different content pieces, or use the scheduling tool directly inside the Facebook platform.
 Just remember to keep your content topic the same and the message clear so that your audiences learn what to expect from your pages.

 Many businesses don’t understand the impact social media has on the buying process and how much significance they should give it when developing their marketing strategy.
 However, social media is highly impactful, especially when you create live content and videos.
-Facebook has recently tweaked their algorithm to push Facebook Live usage and rank live streams higher than other videos.
-The added bonus is that your target market will see the face behind your brand and come to know you as person, building trust and competency.
+Facebook has recently tweaked its algorithm to push Facebook Live usage and rank live streams higher than other videos.
+The added bonus is that your target market will see the face behind your brand and come to know you as a person, building trust and competency.

 With added social trust comes an increase in engagement on Facebook.
 The more often you choose to go live at a conference, behind the scenes, or while your company is doing something impactful, the more likely your content is to rank higher in feeds.
 According to experts from Buffer, you might also consider covering topics such as an interview with another industry leader, breaking news, or sharing weekly tips that are practical for your audiences.